 1901 = 642,027

-Before the introduction of cemeteries in the 1850s, all these people needed places to be buried.
-There were many churches and chapels in 18th and 19th century Manchester with burial grounds around them.
-However as the population continued to rise generation after generation and space in the city centre was at a premium, the land was reclaimed by the living.
+Before the consolidation of the Burial Act in 1857, which opened municipal cemeteries, church grave yards were the main burial grounds.
+However, as the population continued to rise generation after generation and space in the city centre was at a premium, the land was reclaimed by the living.
 Here are three examples of long lost burial grounds in Manchester city centre today.